-The melting furnace is composed of thyristor intermediate frequency power supply, furnace body, heating induction coil, furnace lining material to protect heating coil, cooling circulation device, tilting furnace system, leakage furnace protection system, etc.
+The melting furnace is composed of a thyristor intermediate frequency power supply, furnace body, heating induction coil, furnace lining material to protect the heating coil, cooling circulation device, tilting furnace system, leakage furnace protection system, etc.

-The melting furnace uses the principle of electromagnetic induction to heat the metal, so that the heat is generated inside the metal itself, which can speed up the melting speed of the metal.
+The melting furnace uses the principle of electromagnetic induction to heat the metal so that the heat is generated inside the metal itself, which can speed up the melting speed of the metal.

 The smelting furnace is very simple to use.
-The operator can carry out the continuous work of the forging task after ten minutes of preparation, and does not need to prepare the furnace and seal the furnace in advance like the furnace workers.
+The operator can carry out the continuous work of the forging task after ten minutes of preparation and does not need to prepare the furnace and seal the furnace in advance like the furnace workers.

-Quenching: heating the workpiece to a certain temperature and then cooling it down quickly, so that the metallographic structure of the workpiece is changed to a certain extent, thereby increasing the hardness and wear resistance of the workpiece, which is called quenching.
+Quenching: heating the workpiece to a specific temperature and then cooling it down quickly, so that the metallographic structure of the workpiece is changed to a certain extent, thereby increasing the hardness and wear resistance of the workpiece, which is called quenching.
 However, after the workpiece is quenched, it will become very brittle and the fatigue resistance will deteriorate.
 In order to solve this contradiction, there is a surface quenching process.

-Induction heating is the most ideal heating method for surface hardening, which can meet the surface hardening requirements of the workpiece by controlling the heating depth and heating time.
+Induction heating is the ideal heating method for surface hardening, which can meet the surface hardening requirements of the workpiece by controlling the heating depth and heating time.